How do I deal with people causing problems on my Facebook page? | Marketing Q&A

 You can do this one of two ways.

-You probably have enough posts that you can do both of these once a week and quickly shift focus to drawing attention to some things you want people to see most.
+You probably have enough posts that you can do both of this weekly if desired and quickly shift focus to drawing attention to some things you want people to see most.

 One Response